 We love our furry friends, but not at the Market.
 Our aisles are crowded with customers and dogs and their leashes are easily tripped over, which can result in injury to both the human and the animal.
 We ask that you not bring your dogs to the Market.
 However, for those who wish to bring their dogs to the Market, we now have the Sit N' Stay drop-in dog sitting service, run by Home Plate Youth Services!
-(Please note, the Sit n' Stay program typically opens in May and is open through Labor Day Weekend.)
+(Please note, the Sit n' Stay program is cancelled until further notice.)

 LOST & FOUND